 Most commonly this includes:

 Engaging in an interactive process with students to create accommodation letters

 Meeting with students to provide on-going academic supports

 Collaborating with faculty to ensure academic accommodations are effectively implemented

 Coordinating with other relevant offices across the Brandeis campus

 Providing on-going development for the Brandeis community

 SAS is located in Usdan (East) 130.
 For appointments or questions, please feel free to call SAS at 781-736-3470 or email us at email@example.com.

 Emergency funds are available for both undergraduate and graduate students.
 Due to the limited nature of these funds, priority is given to undergraduates and graduate students with demonstrated financial need and whose circumstances require an independent living arrangement.
 Brandeis is unable to support a student’s family members or pay for childcare.
 We can help offset the costs of technology (laptop, internet) for students enrolled in summer or fall classes.

-To apply for these funds, students should complete the application found on the Student Financial Services website.
+To learn more about these funds, and to direct students to apply please visit the Student Financial Services website.